 Storyteller, director, videographer, filmteacher.

 Educated from the university of Aarhus, Denmark, Inuk has been making home movies and short animations since his childhood in Greenland.
 As an adult he has been involved in several marketing-/shortfilm productions as well as being an active member of the film making community of Greenland, Film.gl.
-With a focus on aesthetic images and personal stories he teaches filmproduction at Nordiska Filmskolan in Sweden.
+As an indigenous filmmaker he has a focus on aesthetic images and personal stories that touch on the identity, history, and culture of the Greenlandic Inuit people.

 M/S Hans Hedtoft.